b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### FLOOD, G. ###

 * Flood, Gavin (2002).
 'The Purification of the Body in Tantric Ritual Representation' (pp. 25-43) in the *Indo-Iranian Journal*, Vol. 45, No. 1, March, 2002.
 Dordrecht, Netherlands: Kluwer Academic Publishers (a division of Wolters Kluwer).
+Source: https://www.jstor.org/stable/24663914 (accessed: Tuesday, August 26, 2025)

 **Purport:**<br>
 ...